CzerwinskiMarcin/AdventOfCode2021/README.md

 Simple - to force upon myself regularity in solving puzzles from the events and to keep the code somewhat readable.

-_If you have some audience your will put more work in your code_.
+_If you have some audience you will put more work in your code_.

 ---
 #### First day - Ascending into the darkness